wallsified/wallsified/README.md

 # Hi! 🧱
 I go as **_wallsified_** since my surname is "Paredes", which is spanish for "wall".
-Currently studying Computer Science at School of Sciences, UNAM and IT Technical Support Engenieer on the weekends.
-I'm also both one of the cofounders and the technical leader of [Sudo FCiencias](https://github.com/Sudo-FCiencias), a tech school club/organization aimed to close technical, social and academic gaps for anyone interested on technological topics.
+Currently studying Computer Science at School of Sciences, UNAM and I'm also an IT Technical Support Engenieer on the weekends.
+I'm also both one of the cofounders and the Technical Leader of [Sudo FCiencias](https://github.com/Sudo-FCiencias), a Tech School Club/Organization aimed to close Technical, Social and Academic gaps for anyone interested on technological topics.

 ## A Bit More About Me:
 - 📆 He/Him, 24 Years Old.